ming2k/flux/docs/how-to/record-and-present-a-frame.md

 and `fx_glyph_run` until present.
 Destroy or mutate those objects only after the frame has been presented unless the object is not referenced by the current frame.

+## Verification

+For offscreen surfaces, call `fx_surface_read_pixels` after presenting and check that the output buffer contains the expected pixels.
+For Wayland surfaces, verify that the compositor displays the updated frame.